GSA-TTS/FAC/docs/deploying.md

 set +e
 ```

+Log what you do while accessing production in the issue.

-Once you’re done with whatever you’re doing in production, log out, then, locally, run:
+Once you’re done, log out, then, locally, run:

 ```shell
 cf disallow-space-ssh production